Katie85/www.thecomfortcupboard.com.au/_posts/2021-03-07-visualisation-is-everything.md

 ---
 (\*Pictured: us in first of the future Burgermuma shop visualising who we gon be when we get it.)

 Visualisation is everything.
-Like everything.&nbsp;
+Like, everything.&nbsp;

 You have to be constantly visualising what it is that you want and who you will be when you eventually get it.&nbsp;